 This stage of the coaching model is about tracking the success of the client as much as it is getting feedback about the coach.
 It is crucial to ensure sure the client remains focused on their goal by looking for ways to help them.
 After your work is done, it’s time to ask for feedback.
 Here are a few examples of questions you should ask to get honest feedback from your client:

 - What were your biggest struggles in the process?

 - What would you change in future coaching sessions?

 Slightly different from the other coaching models mentioned here, the CIGAR coaching approach is more about focussing on the client’s present reality.
 The acronym CIGAR stands for:

 - Current Reality

-No coaching model is right or wrong, but it’s helpful to be able to flip through your mental rolodex (or bring up this blog post!) and determine which model would be most helpful for your client.
+No coaching model is right or wrong, but it’s helpful to be able to flip through your mental Rolodex (or bring up this blog post!) and determine which coaching model would be most helpful for your client.

 You can always mix and match elements from different models of coaching, those on this list or other methods, to create your own unique coaching style.
 You will always encounter clients in different phases of their lives, with different needs, and will need to adapt your coaching models accordingly.